 Synthetic drugs are man-made drugs that are chemical-based versus plant-based.
-Certain types of synthetic drugs are sprayed onto plant material prior to being sold.
-When used, the effects of synthetic drugs typically mimic their natural counterparts.
+When used, the effects of these drugs typically mimic their natural counterparts.
 These drugs are often available for sale through legal venues and can be easily accessible to children.
 Outlets include places such as gas stations, tobacco shops, over the Internet, and even convenience stores.
 Because they are easy to access, they are popular and give people a false sense that they are safe to use.
 In addition, they are typically not detectable during drug testing, which also lends to their popularity.

 Types of Synthetic Drugs

-Synthetic drugs are broken into two types or categories: cathinones and cannabinoids.
+There are two types of synthetic drugs: cathinones and cannabinoids.
 Cathinones are synthetic chemicals that are related to a stimulant that is like an amphetamine and found in the khat plant.
-Popular synthetic cathinones include “bath salts” and “jewelry cleaner.”
-Despite their names, they are not innocent products and should not be used as such.
-They are given these names due to their appearance and to avoid notice from authorities.
+Popular synthetic cathinones include “bath salts” and “jewelry cleaner”.
+Despite their names, they are not innocent products and people should not take them lightly.
+Their names refer to their appearance and to avoid notice from authorities.
 Mephedrone, methylenedioxypyrovalerone (MDPV), and methylone are often found in these products.

-Annabinoids are synthetic chemicals that are commonly known by the names “spice,” “synthetic marijuana,” “fake weed,” “skunk,” and “K2,” to name a few.
-Cannabinoids are sprayed on plants for use and may even be sprayed on potpourri.
-Cannabinoids are often labeled “not for human consumption” when they are sold in public places such as gas stations.
-These are often also touted as being legal and safe, making them a draw for kids.
+Cannabinoids are synthetic chemicals that many people know by the names of “spice,” “synthetic marijuana,” “fake weed,” “skunk,” and “K2,” to name a few.
+People spray them on plants for use and may even spray them on potpourri.
+Many people label cannabinoids as “not for human consumption” when they sell them in public places such as gas stations.
+Often, people believe they are legal and safe, making them a draw for kids.